 The very first step when learning how to prevent kidney stones naturally needs to start with knowing what type of kidney stone you have.
 Treatment plans can vary significantly depending on the type of kidney stone diagnosis you have.

 Calcium oxalate stones are the most commonly formed stones.
 Almost 70% of people that have kidney stones are affected by calcium oxalate stones.
 Approximately 10% of all stones are made of calcium phosphate.

 Oxalate is a naturally occurring substance found in many foods.
 The stones are formed when an excessive amount of waste is in a small amount of fluid.
 The oxalate binds with calcium (or phosphate) and creates a kidney stone.

 Risk factors for developing calcium-based stones include:

 - Chronic dehydration

-- A diet high in protein, oxalates, and/or sodium
+- A diet high in protein, oxalates, sodium, and/or sugar

 - Excessive vitamin D

 - Digestive diseases such as inflammatory bowel disease

 Uric acid stones account for 5-10% of all kidney stones.
 They can be formed with a diet high in animal meat and proteins, for example.
 Those with type 2 diabetes are also at a higher risk of developing uric acid stones.